For Love or Money (American TV series): Seasons 3 and 4

 Each of the fifteen men was presented with checks in the same manner as the women had been in season 3.
 However, the new twist was that the men were immediately shown the values of their checks while Rachel and Andrea didn't know the values or that the men did know them.
 The fifteen men were then introduced to both women and had the opportunity to socialize with them for an evening.
 The men were then instructed to choose one of the two women to continue courting.
 Eight of the men courted Rachel her while only seven courted Andrea.
 In a twist, Andrea was consequently eliminated from the show, as were all of the men who had chosen her.
 Rachel became the sole bachelorette and was left to choose from among the eight men.

 Similarly to season 3, the final four men choose from among four mystery checks; again, two were worth one dollar and two were worth a million dollars.
 In the end, Rachel chose Caleb Janus over Mike Deatly.
 Caleb chose Rachel over his check and Rachel chose Caleb in return.
 Mike had to destroy his one-dollar check, while Caleb could forget about his one-dollar check and focus on Rachel, both holders of the million-dollar checks having already been eliminated.
 It was reported that Caleb and Rachel split up a month after the end of the show's production.

+Episode status

+In October 2024, Shout!
+Studios acquired streaming and digital distribution rights to some shows from the Nash Entertainment library, including For Love or Money, making all four seasons of the show are made for streaming online on Tubi, Pluto TV, Plex, Amazon Prime Video and Sling TV's Sling Freestream.